ngrx/platform/README.md

 ## Packages

+***Note:** The links below will take you to the master branch version of the docs.
+To view the docs corresponding to a specific release (which is probably what you want), you need to look up the commit ID for a release and browse the snapshot of this repo at that point in time.
+One way to do this is to view the ["releases"](https://github.com/ngrx/platform/releases) tab in github, click the commit hash link, and then click "browse files".*

 - [@ngrx/store](./docs/store/README.md) - RxJS powered state management for Angular applications, inspired by Redux
 - [@ngrx/effects](./docs/effects/README.md) - Side Effect model for @ngrx/store to model event sources as actions.
 - [@ngrx/router-store](./docs/router-store/README.md) - Bindings to connect the Angular Router to @ngrx/store